Virginia State Pride December 22, 2022

 1. Best Overall City – Arlington

 Arlington sits just at the border of Virginia and Washington, D.C. so it’s no wonder this vibrant city scores so high in terms of things to do, economy and livability.
-In fact, Livability.com, a website that scores cities nationwide, ranks Arlington #3 out of their Top 100 places to live in the U.S. This “urban village” provides a unique blend of homes, apartments, neighborhoods alongside retail shopping and businesses.
-Great schools, diversity, a strong job market (thanks to so many government jobs), high home values (median $600k) and safety are all part of what makes Arlington so special.
+In fact, Livability, a website that scores cities nationwide, ranks Arlington #3 out of their Top 100 places to live in the U.S. This "urban village" provides a unique blend of homes, apartments, and neighborhoods alongside retail shopping and businesses.
+Great schools, diversity, a strong job market (thanks to so many government jobs), high home values (median $600k), and safety are all part of what makes Arlington so special.
 It's easy to see why so many people consider

 2. Best Overall Town – Charlottesville

 While technically a city, this haven in Central Virginia is often categorized with other towns thanks to its close community feeling and small city status.
-Highlighted by the University of Virginia, which is also ranked one of the most beautiful college campuses in the nation, Charlottesville came in #1 in Niche.com’s “Best Towns in Virginia” list.
+Highlighted by the University of Virginia, which is also ranked one of the most beautiful college campuses in the nation, Charlottesville came in #1 in Niche’s "Best Towns in Virginia" list.
 The list uses weather, safety, schools, activities, jobs, housing, and transportation to determine the scores – and Charlottesville makes the grade on all counts.
-Surrounded by gorgeous mountains and countryside, this town offers all of the amenities of a bigger city with excellent housing, shopping, dining and business.
+Surrounded by gorgeous mountains and countryside, this town offers all of the amenities of a bigger city with excellent housing, shopping, dining, and business.
 Plus, when it comes to history and architecture, there are few places more beautiful.
 If you're in the mood for some stunning scenery, check out

 3. Best Small Town to Raise a Family – Big Stone Gap

-Niche.com considers age demographics, school ratings, crime rates, and access to affordable housing, childcare, libraries, and grocery stores when determining the best place to raise a family.
+Niche considers age demographics, school ratings, crime rates, and access to affordable housing, childcare, libraries, and grocery stores when determining the best place to raise a family.
 And Big Stone Gap made their highest grade for small towns in Virginia.
 This beautiful little town in Wise County gained national attention when local author Adriana Trigiani wrote a series of novels about the town.
+The town of

 4. Best City to Raise a Family – Glen Allen

-Glen Allen in Henrico County received Nerdwallet.com’s vote for best place to raise a family.
-This Richmond City suburb was chosen for its affordability, great schools and overall prosperity.
-Glen Allen offers urban conveniences, but a slower pace of life and undeveloped spaces, like Crump Park shown here, make it perfect for families.
-With 3 Fortune 500 companies located here, the future looks bright, indeed, for Glen Allen.
+Glen Allen in Henrico County received Nerd Wallet’s vote for the best place to raise a family.
+This Richmond City suburb was chosen for its affordability, great schools, and overall prosperity.
+Glen Allen offers urban conveniences with a slower pace of life, and undeveloped spaces, like Crump Park shown here, make it perfect for families.
+With 3 Fortune 500 companies located here, the future looks bright indeed for Glen Allen.
 If you are searching for a sweet and supportive place for your budding family, you can't go wrong in considering

 5. Best Overall Schools by Test Scores – West Point